homebysix/recipe-robot/README.md

 The first time Recipe Robot runs, you'll be prompted for some information.
 On subsequent runs, you can use the `--config` argument to force this prompt to return.

 Here's what Recipe Robot looks like when it's working properly.
-The command I used was: `python recipe-robot.py http://delicious-monster.com/downloads/DeliciousLibrary3.zip`
+The command I used was: `recipe-robot http://delicious-monster.com/downloads/DeliciousLibrary3.zip`

 ```
                       -----------------------------------